knative/client/docs/cmd/kn_broker_create.md

   # Create a broker 'mybroker' in the current namespace
   kn broker create mybroker

-  # Create a broker 'mybroker' in the 'myproject' namespace
+  # Create a broker 'mybroker' in the 'myproject' namespace and with a broker class of 'Kafka'
-  kn broker create mybroker --namespace myproject
+  kn broker create mybroker --namespace myproject --broker Kafka

 ```

 ### Options